-Operating Income - During the the first quarter of Fiscal 2017, operating income as a percentage of net revenue attributable to Client Solutions increased 200 basis points to 4.5%.
-This increase was driven by an increase in our gross margin percentage, offset partially by an increase in our operating expense percentage.
-The increase in our gross margin percentage was primarily a result of a favorable cost position, partially offset by a decline in net revenue due to strategic pricing decisions.
-Operating expenses as a percentage of net revenue increased over the period as a result of investments in our sales force to enhance efficiency and drive growth in future periods.
+During the first six month of Fiscal 2017, operating income as a percentage of net revenue attributable to Client Solutions increased 190 basis points to 4.9%.
+This increase was driven by an improvement in our gross margin percentage, offset partially by an increase in our operating expense percentage.
+The improvement in our gross margin percentage was primarily a result of a favorable cost position, partially offset by a decline in net revenue due to a decrease in average selling prices.
+Operating expenses as a percentage of net revenue increased over the period as a result of investments in our sales force.